taminayo/leeter/README.md

     - generateToken - User can get JWT.
     ![image info](./images/auth-service-generateToken.png)

     - validateToken - User can check whether JWT is valid or not.
+This method provides repsonse containing username.
+Therefore, by calling this service, category-service can extract username and get validation all at once.
     ![image info](./images/auth-service-validateToken.png)

-    - getUsername - For other services, username should be extracted from Httpheader.
-This method is often called by category-service.
-It works as authorizer and mapper that maps user to the correct _categorydb_.